GaneshThiru/angularPatterns/README.md

 ### JavaScript Scopes
 ###### [Style [Y010](#style-y010)]

-  - Wrap Angular components in an Immediately Invoked Function Expression (IIFE).
+  - Wrap Angular components in an 'Immediately Invoked Function Expression (IIFE)'.

   *Why?*: An IIFE removes variables from the global scope.
 This helps prevent variables and function declarations from living longer than expected in the global scope, which also helps avoid variable collisions.